MobleyLab/drug-computing/uci-pharmsci/README.md

   - [Documentation](https://docs.eyesopen.com/toolkits/python/index.html)

 - **Optionals:**
-  - [Atom](https://atom.io/): Github's official text editor with so many plugins.
+  - [Atom](https://atom.io/): GitHub's official text editor with so many plugins.
   - [VIDA](https://www.eyesopen.com/vida): Molecular viewer for OEB files.
 (Requires OpenEye license)

 #### Cheatsheets and dotfiles
-Under the **uci-pharmasci/docs/** directory, I've included some useful command cheat sheets for [BASH](https://github.com/nathanmlim/blues-apps/tree/master/docs/bash_cheatsheet.jpg) and [vi](https://github.com/nathanmlim/blues-apps/tree/master/docs/vi_cheatsheet.pdf).
+Under the **uci-pharmasci/docs/** directory, we have included some useful command cheat sheets for [BASH](https://github.com/nathanmlim/blues-apps/tree/master/docs/bash_cheatsheet.jpg) and [vi](https://github.com/nathanmlim/blues-apps/tree/master/docs/vi_cheatsheet.pdf).

 We also have a [Github](https://www.evernote.com/shard/s26/sh/ae73a67b-4d7a-4e97-a896-cef5473db895/178762935c73b559) cheat sheet/tutorial on our group Evernote.
 I also recommend checking out the [CodeAcademy Github](https://www.codecademy.com/learn/learn-git) tutorial.

-I've included some of my _dotfiles_ (configuration files) for VMD and Vim to set some common default settings.
+We have also included several _dotfiles_ (configuration files with filenames beginning with the `.` character) for VMD and Vim to set some common default settings.